Somwati Amawasya is the amawasya (new moon) falls on Monday in Hindu Panchang.

 One must follow the given rules to get most of the benefit on this day :

-a) Wake up early in the morning and follow your bathing rituals.
+a) Firstly, wake up early in the morning and follow your bathing rituals.
 If possible, take a holy dip in a nearby sacred river.

-b) Observe a fast for progeny, a happy married life, blessed and long life of spouse, resolution of any disputes at home.
+b) Thenafter, observe a fast for progeny, a happy married life, blessed and long life of spouse and resolution of any disputes at home.

-c) On this day, always pray to Lord Shiva and Maa Parwati.
+c) Infact, it is advised toalways pray to Lord Shiva and Maa Parwati on this day.

-d) Infacf, women traditionally circumambulate a peepal tree 108 times with a cotton mauli.
+d) Indeed, women traditionally circumambulate a peepal tree 108 times with a cotton mauli.

-e) Additionally, astrologers advise donating clothes, food, and other items for prosperity and family harmony.
+e) Additionally, astrologers advise donating clothes, food, milk, rice and other items for prosperity and family harmony.

 f) Furthermore, many Hindus also perform tarpan for their ancestors on this day.